madrivers/Data_Bootcamp_Final_Project/README.md

 The team consists of 4 members: Stephenie Deming, Rafael Peterson, Jeff Peterman and Alex Rios.

 ### Topic
-The topic we will explore is the Olympics from 1896 to 2020.
+The topic explored is the Olympics from 1896 to 2020.
 We selected the Olympics because the dataset was relatively stable, available and contained enough interesting aspects to motivate the group.

 ### Source Data
-The source data will primarily come from Kaggle in the form of CSV files that we will clean and load into a PostGres Database that will be eventually hosted on Heroku or AWS.
+The source data will primarily came from Kaggle in the form of CSV files that were cleaned and loaded PostGres Database that was hosted on AWS.

 ### Project Outline
 The team will explore these main questions: